slidevjs/slidev/guide/export.md

 $ slidev build
 ```

-The dist will be avaliable under `dist/` and then you can host them on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
-And share your slides to the world with a single link.
+The dist will be available under `dist/` and then you can host them on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
+And share your slides with the world with a single link.

 > Please note there are some issues on build mode with the Monaco integrations.
 We will focus on the overall features of Slidev and deal with it later.